-21st century behavioral economic policies: Breaking poverty traps6
+21st century behavioral economic policies: Experience and exposure that influence mental models

-Exposure to new social patterns that give individuals new mental models
+Exposure to new social patterns

 Exposure to new social patterns-even fictitious ones-can change individuals' preferences, as the impact of soap operas on fertility rates in Brazil shows (La Ferrara et al., 2012).
 A company in Brazil (Globo) deliberately crafted soap operas with characters who had small families.
 TV emissions of the soap opera became available to municipalities in Brazil in different years, and the timing is treated as a random variable that permits identification of the impact of exposure to the soap operas.
 After the first year that a municipality gained access to the TV soap operas, fertility declined.
 The decline was greatest for respondents close in age to at least one leading female character in a soap opera.
 Many families named their children after characters in the soap operas.
 For women of age 35-44, the decrease was 11% of mean fertility.